Catholic recovery from porn and sex addiction

 The meeting is usually remote, although there may be local face to face meetings in the future.
 The calls usually last about 45-60 minutes and include a check in by all members on how they are doing on their most recent area of improvement.

 Helping others get and stay sober from lust is a key way to strengthen ourselves.
-Once we are stable in our recovery, we sponsor up to 2 people.
-We help new members get through their step work weekend and other parts of their preparation, then we receive a daily call from each person we sponsor.
+Once we are stable in our recovery, we sponsor 2-3 people.
+We help new members get through their boot camp and other parts of their preparation, as well as receive a daily call from each person we sponsor.

 “Freely we have received and freely we give.”
 (Matthew 10:8)